 Look for trading opportunities where one currency index is moving up while another currency index is moving down.
 This will create a currency pair to watch.
 Alternatively, it will help you narrow down which pairs you want to trade with the Price Structure swing trading method.

 Mataf provides currency indexes on EUR, USD, GBP, CHF, JPY, CAD, AUD, and NZD.
 The index is an average of the movement of the currency against the other currencies.
-Note that most of the currency indexes on TradingView (the charts I use) are not based on movements against a baskets of currencies…some are only compared to the USD or a tiny basket of currencies.
+Note that most of the currency indexes on TradingView are not based on movements against a basket of currencies…some are only compared to the USD or a tiny basket of currencies.
 I like the indexes on Mataf because each currency is compared to all the other currencies listed above.

 A comparison chart like this is not static.
 It’s constantly changing as currencies get stronger and weaker.
 Our job as traders is to attempt to be long the stronger ones and short and weaker ones.
 We don’t need to do this.
 It is just an option if it appeals to you.